 The archive of Cassini Visual and Infrared Mapping Spectrometer (VIMS) data is a single, multi-volume set that will span the entire mission.
 The archive volumes contain VIMS data products, instrument documentation, calibration files, calibration algorithms and documentation necessary to produce higher level calibrated products.

-The PDS Rings node has a dataset of Saturn ring radial profiles derived from VIMS stellar occultation data obtained during the prime mission.
-The data include ring radial profiles at 1 and 10 km resolution from more than 60 high quality VIMS occultations.
+Version 2 of the dataset of Saturn ring radial profiles derived from VIMS stellar occultation data is now available.
+The data include ring radial profiles at 1 and 10 km resolution from more than 200 VIMS stellar occultations.